jhudson8/backbone-xhr-events/README.md

 * ***error***: when the XHR has failed
 * ***complete***: when the XHR has either failed or succeeded
 * ***data***: before the model has handled the response
+* ***before-send***: after Backbone.sync has been executed and an XHR has been created (but before execution), set context.preventDefault to stop processing.
+Unlike other events, the signature here is (xhr, settings, context) where settings is the actual jquery settings object sent by Backbone.sync.

 In addition, the following read only attributes are applicable

 * ***options***: the Backbone.ajax options
+* ***settings***: available on "before-send" event; the jquery settings object provided by Backbone.sync
 * ***xhr***: the actual XMLHttpRequest
 * ***method***: the Backbone.sync method
 * ***model***: the associated model

 These attributes can be set on the context to alter lifecycle behavior

-* ***intercept***: set this value with a callback function(options) which will prevent further execution and execute the callback
-* ***preventDefault***: set this value as true when binding to the 'data' event if you want to alter success/error behavior (you must call options.success or options.error manually)
+* ***preventDefault***: set this value as true at any stage to prevent further processing.
+If you do not call context.options callbacks manually they will not be called at all.
+* ***response***: set this value within the "data" event handler to override the standard response content

 ### Overrides
 Almost all event names and model/global attributes can be overridden to suit your needs.